jeffreycwitt/pl339/docs/03-from-orality-to-literacy.md

 Compared to the speed and scale of communication today, this requirement that the semantics of a message be understood first and then re-encoded before transmission remains very costly.
 It substantially delays the speed and scale of communication.

-The "informational turn" coincides with the search for and discovery of a medium at level of abstraction higher than either sound or light waves.
+The "informational turn" coincides with the search for and discovery of a medium at a level of abstraction higher than either sound or light waves.
 An abstraction that allows for the **exchange of information without the understanding of semantics**.

 But what could that be?

 Here we are talking about a level above all physical matter, at the level of logic, specifically the logic of **difference**.
 Difference can be found in any material form, and yet cannot be reduced to a particular material form.
 Thus "difference" stands above matter and this means that it can be encoded **in any matter** at a lower downstream level of abstraction.

-The promise that lies within this level of abstraction is the possibility of the automatic re-encoding of message without the requirement that the semantics of that message be understood.
+The promise that lies within this level of abstraction is the possibility of automatically re-encoding a message without the requirement that the semantics of that message be understood.

 Such an abstraction provides a pathway for moving a message from sound waves to light-waves, letters, and words, without any human intermediary decoding and then re-coding the message.
 This is possible through the discovery of "information" as its own kind of medium, which, because it is more abstract, can seamlessly move from sound to light without needing (at its level of abstraction) to be decoded, understood, and then re-coded.